 I recently wrote about my 4-year old who only drinks milk from her straw sippy cup wondering when to give them up.
 A number of you mentioned you had no idea either.
-So I asked around, did some investigative work and discovered 5 important things parents need to know about starting, using and stopping sippy cups.
+So I asked around, did some investigative work, and discovered 5 important things parents need to know about starting, using, and stopping sippy cups.

 1. Start them early

 Babies usually start solids by the time they’re 6 months.
 This is also the time it is okay to introduce sips of water with the American Academy of Pediatrics (AAP) now recommending parents wait to introduce juice until toddlerhood.
-It’s a good idea to get a few starter sippy cups, with handles, lids and a hard spout, to get your child used to the idea that liquids (including milk) can come in something other than a bottle or breast.
+It’s a good idea to get a few starter sippy cups, with handles, lids, and a hard sprout, to get your child used to the idea that liquids (including milk) can come in something other than a bottle or breast.
 That being said, some experts recommend skipping the sprout cup and going straight to #3 (straw cup).

-While babies will have fun throwing these cups for a while, by 9 months many will start drinking from it.
+While babies will have fun throwing these cups for a while, by 9 months many will start drinking from them.
 The AAP recommends phasing out the bottle between 12 and 24 months of age and if possible, breastfeeding for at least one year.

 2. Use sippy cups wisely

 Once your child is using a sippy cup you need to use them wisely.
 According to Healthy Children, a website powered by the AAP, avoid using sippy cups as a pacifier or allowing kids to sip on them throughout the day unless it’s filled with water.
-Sprout sippy cups filled with milk, juice or juice drinks, allow sugar (even natural sources) to stay in the mouth longer and increase the risk of tooth decay.
+Sprout sippy cups filled with milk, juice, or juice drinks, allow sugar (even natural sources) to stay in the mouth longer and increase the risk of tooth decay.

 This may be why cavities have increased by 15 percent from 1994 to 2002 in children 2-5 years old according to the Centers for Disease Control and Prevention (CDC).